atulgit/Kotak_Cherry/README.md

 2. **Repository Pattern** is used for Data.
 It defines abstract interface, defining all methods which are required for task features.
 In our cases, there is only one implementation for Repository Imp i.e DatabaseRepoImp.
 (As no API service is used).
 If there are multiple data sources to be consume, multiple implementations will created.
-3. **TaskRepo** interface is used handle multiple implementations.
+3. **TaskRepo** interface is used to handle multiple implementations.
 (Makes more sense in complex business apps).
 4. **Uses Cases**: This will handle the app's business logic, e.g Filtering, Sorting etc. Then same Use Cases can be consumes in multiple View Models
    , keeping View Models clean, maintainable.
 It also help reusing same business logic code in multiple VMs.
 5. Using View Models & Domain Use Cases, helps to implement cleaner Unit Test Cases.